ytomino/unicode-ocaml/readme.rst

 ``utf_X_of_utf_X`` converting all elements of the string
 ================== ======================================================

-policy for handling invalid sequence
+policy for handling illegal sequence
 ++++++++++++++++++++++++++++++++++++

-On invalid sequence that is shortage/too many trailing elements in UTF-8/16 or surrogate pair in UTF-8/32, if optional parameter ?invalid_sequence is given, the function raises it.
+On illegal sequence that is shortage/too many trailing elements in UTF-8/16 or surrogate pair in UTF-8/32, if optional parameter ?illegal_sequence is given, the function raises it.

 Otherwise,